nya3jp/tast/docs/quickstart.md

 ## Modify a test

 Now, let's modify the test.
-In your Chrome OS checkout, go to `src/platform/tast-tests/src/chromiumos/tast/local/bundles/cros/ui` and open `chrome_login.go` (for convenience, there's also a `local_tests` symlink at the top of `tast-tests`).
-The `ChromeLogin` function here will run directly on the test device.
+In your Chrome OS checkout, go to `src/platform/tast-tests/src/chromiumos/tast/local/bundles/cros/login` and open `chrome.go` (for convenience, there's also a `local_tests` symlink at the top of `tast-tests`).
+The `Chrome` function here will run directly on the test device.

 At the end of the anonymous function inside `testChromeLogin`, add the following code: